 All employees receive a Return to work interview on return to the workplace to ensure that they are fit and well.
 The back to work forms have now been adapted for specific COVID specific circumstances.
+This has been circulated to all managers.
 RTW interviews will observe social distancing guidance.